maxskunkworks/TLG/tlg-base-config_3-vm.m365-ems/README.md

 + The default VM size for all VMs in the deployment is Standard_D2_v2.
 + Deployment outputs include public IP address and FQDN for each VM.

-`Tags: TLG, Test Lab Guide, Base Configuration`
+`Tags: TLG, Test Lab Guide, Base Configuration, M365, Microsoft 365`
 ___
 Developed by the **MAX Skunkworks Lab**
 Author: Kelley Vice (kvice@microsoft.com)